 Thus, he knows as much, if not more, about heart disease than many cardiologists.
 He knows all the theories of causes and best treatment options.

 Consequently, he is no fan of cholesterol-lowering drugs called statins.
 Kendrick wroteThe Great Cholesterol Con.
 If you haven’t read it, I advise you to do so now for your heart’s sake.
 Here’s why Kendrick says that the diet-heart and lipid hypotheses are ‘the perfect shapeshifters’. – Marika Sboros

 I have been studying heart disease for many, many, years now and I have read hundreds of different hypotheses as to what causes it.
 When I say heart disease, I mean the build-up of atherosclerotic plaques (narrowings) in the arteries.

 This can happen in the heart, the blood vessels leading to the brain, the aorta, the femoral arteries etc, etc. Usually followed by the formation of a blood clot over the plaque – leading to death.

 I have read a hundred theories as to why this happens.
 From infective agents to lack of micronutrients, to stress, copper deficiency and on and on.
-I have read theories suggesting that plaques are actually healthy adaptations, that heart attacks happen before the blood clot blocks arteries, causing the heart attack.
+I have read theories suggesting that plaques are actually healthy adaptations.
+And that heart attacks happen before the blood clot blocks arteries, causing the heart attack.